Sol Sidibe: PSV Eindhoven

-On 1 August 2025, Sidibe joined Dutch Eredivisie side PSV Eindhoven for a undisclosed fee.
+On 1 August 2025, Sidibe joined Dutch side PSV Eindhoven for an undisclosed fee.
+He was assigned to their reserve team that plays in Eerste Divisie, Jong PSV.

 International career

 Sidibe is eligible to represent England, France, Mali, or Senegal.

 He was called up to the England U15s in September 2021.
 On 6 September 2023, Sidibe made his England U17 debut during a 3–2 defeat to Portugal at the Pinatar Arena.
 In May 2024, he was called up for England U18s and made his debut during a 4–2 win over Northern Ireland at St. George's Park.

-Sidibe made his England U19 debut during a 2-0 win over Ukraine at Pinatar Arena on 3 September 2025.
+Sidibe made his England U19 debut during a 2–0 win over Ukraine at Pinatar Arena on 3 September 2025.